Find Your Tour

 Museum is free of charge.

-Admission charges apply to the Mackintosh House (£8 for adults) and may also apply for some exhibitions at the Art Gallery.
+Admission charges apply to the Mackintosh House (£10 for adults / £6 for Children) and may also apply for some exhibitions at the Art Gallery.

 Parking: